 “I think we need to take it easy with the wine,” I say, caring very little.

 My girlfriend drinks half of the glass she had almost filled to the brim.
-I need to remain sober.
 We might end up falling asleep on the train and then wake up in France.

-Alazne wipes the wine from her lips with the back of her hand.
+Alazne wipes the wine on her lips with the back of her hand.

 “You know how lucky you have been, Asier?
 You can hold those opinions because you didn’t have to work from eight in the morning to four in the afternoon or even later.”